Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This pull-apart pizza monkey bread with Pillsbury biscuits is a simple and fun way to make your own pizza.

-Make your own pull-apart pizza bread topped with gooey cheese and pepperoni for great party food, snack, lunch or to serve with pasta instead of traditional garlic bread for a tasty and filling main meal.
+Make your own pull-apart pizza bread topped with gooey cheese and pepperoni for great party food, snack, or lunch, or serve with pasta instead of traditional garlic bread for a tasty and filling main meal.

 Frequently Asked Questions